Improving word mover's distance by leveraging self-attention matrix: Optimal transport of words and sentence structures

 The optimal transport distance that simultaneously considers the Wasserstein and GW distances, as in WSMD, is known as the Fused Gromov-Wasserstein (FGW) distance~\cite{Vayer:2019,Vayer:2020}.
-However, like SMD, WSMD uses an asymmetric SAM, so WSMD is not a metric in a strict sense.
+However, like SMD, WSMD uses an asymmetric SAM, so WSMD is not a metric in general.